DeannaCarina/ELHTRadiology/README.md

     </tr>
 </table>

-As we can see from the table above, the viability is higher than the importance, which is good because that means most of the features are able to be implemented, however I must be careful not to implemnt features that would be unneccessary for the web application and result in time that could have been better spent on more important features.
-I must also be careful to stay within the scope of my own coding limitations - implementing features that I have little experience of could cause a high liklihood of bugs and errors in the web application which would in turn reduce the potential of a positive user experience.
+As we can see from the table above, the viability is higher than the importance, which is good because that means most of the features are able to be implemented, however I must be careful not to implement features that would be unnecessary for the web application and result in time that could have been better spent on more important features.
+I must also be careful to stay within the scope of my own coding limitations - implementing features that I have little experience of could cause a high likelihood of bugs and errors in the web application which would in turn reduce the potential of a positive user experience.
 The main purpose of the web application is for patients to be able to book appointments - therefore all of the booking features I have put as fairly high importance; however my knowledge and confidence of using the back-end frameworks needed to be able to implement these features is lacking, and as such I have but the viability as fairly low.
 I am hoping that during the process of developing this project that my confidence in using frameworks such as Django will improve and I will be able to implement the more difficult booking forms with more ease.

 The table above has been plotted into a graph (below) to easily visualise the features that will be implemented into the web application and which ones won't be:
 <ul>